reddmetrics/reddmetrics.github.com/aboutus.md

 		</br>

 		<li><img src="/images/robin.png" height=120 width=120 align=left style="margin: 0px 10px 0px 0px;" />
-			<p><FONT COLOR="#a00">Robin Kraft</FONT> can't compose in his head.
-He needs to type out his bio.
-Are you transcribing what I'm saying?
-Godammit, Dan, let me do this.
-Robin wishes he could groove like Dan.
-Move, Dan, I'm typing.
-No, Robin likes Dan's pants.
-Ok, fine, that's true.
-Robin is a man of many talents, and is quick on the uptake on languages - programming or otherwise.
-He studied International Development at Sciences Po in Paris and History at Berkeley.
-He desperately wants to move back to the West Coast, where he will join Dan, Sam, and the rest of his immediate family. </p>
+			<p><FONT COLOR="#a00">Robin Kraft</FONT> is a founding member of REDD Metrics, specializing in spatial data processing and analysis in the cloud.
+He is a researcher and consultant at Resources for the Future, the World Bank and the Center for Global Development, but in a previous professional life was a travel writer in France and music magazine editor in San Francisco.
+He got his Masters in development economics at Sciences Po in Paris and a BA in history at UC Berkeley, and will soon complete a Masters in geography at University of Maryland.</p>
 		</li>
 		</br>